thatsOven/skye-lang/README.md

 instance::setMyField(&instance, result);
 ```
 # Namespaces
 Namespaces can be created to avoid name conflicts and organize code.
-The can be accessed through the `::` operator and defined like this:
+They can be accessed through the `::` operator and defined like this:
 ```
 namespace myNamespace {
     fn test() {